What Mercata does

 Across the book, in one question.

-Without Mercata, this question takes a day — every analyst pulling 10-Ks on the names they cover, reminding themselves what's disclosed about geographic exposure and customer mix, comparing notes, building the list by hand.
-With Mercata, the answer comes from the filings the system has already read and can extract within minutes.
-The time freed now goes to productive work: figuring out what to do about it, not figuring out what the firm already owns.
+Without Mercata, this question takes a day: every analyst pulls 10-Ks on the names they cover, compares notes, builds the list by hand.
+With Mercata, the answer comes in minutes from filings already read.
+The freed time goes to deciding what to do, not figuring out what the firm owns.

 How it works

-Under the hood: a knowledge graph with retrieval-augmented generation, time-aware, with your firm's data logically separated from everyone else's.
-Events, agents, and KRAG sit at the core — not as a bolt-on.
-AI is the architecture, not a feature.
+Under the hood: a knowledge graph with retrieval-augmented generation, dated to the source, with your firm's data logically separated from everyone else's.
+Events, retrieval, and agents are the architecture, not a bolt-on.

-In practice, you can ask the questions that cut across names and time — which holdings are exposed to a coup or an earthquake, which other companies a management team has run, where else a supply-chain disruption shows up.
-The first-order context is in view by default; the deeper traverses surface when you ask the probing question.
+In practice, you can ask the questions that cut across names and time: which holdings are exposed to a coup or an earthquake, which other companies a management team has run, where else a supply-chain disruption shows up.
+The first-order picture is in view by default; deeper traverses surface when you ask the probing question.

 It knows when something was said.

-The system reasons about how positions, theses, and facts have changed — not just what's true today.
+The system reasons about how positions, theses, and facts have changed, not only what's true today.

 Your data lives in your environment.